As you all know, I’ve been very interested in the plant-based meal!

 Cube up the zucchini and slice baby portobello mushrooms.

-When you are done cutting all the veggies, the shiitake is probably soften perfectly.
+When you are done cutting all the veggies, the shiitake is probably softened perfectly.

 Then take out the mushrooms and squeeze all the juice out.
 Make sure to collect those juices though, it has so much flavor in it!